-Cash provided by operating activities was \$49.6 million, \$119.8 million, and \$101.2 million in 2019, 2018, and 2017, respectively.
+Cash provided by operating activities was \$143.8 million, \$49.6 million, and \$119.8 million in 2020, 2019, and 2018, respectively.
+The increase in cash provided in 2020 compared to 2019 is primarily attributable to significantly increased earnings in 2020, decreased inventories in 2020, and increased employee compensation and benefit accruals in 2020.

 The decrease in cash provided in 2019 compared to 2018 is primarily attributable to decreased earnings in 2019, an increase in accounts receivable in 2019 compared to a significant decrease in accounts receivable in 2018, and decreases in accounts payable and accrued expenses in 2019 compared to increases in those accounts in 2018.

-The increase in cash provided in 2018 compared to 2017 is attributable to significant decreases in accounts payable and accrued expenses in 2017 compared to modest increases in 2018, partially offset by other working capital fluctuations.

 Third parties supply the Company with various raw materials for its firearms and castings, such as fabricated steel components, walnut, birch, beech, maple and laminated lumber for rifle stocks, wax, ceramic material, metal alloys, various synthetic products and other component parts.
 There is a limited supply of these materials in the marketplace at any given time, which can cause the purchase prices to vary based upon numerous market factors.
-The Company believes that it has adequate quantities of raw materials in inventory or on order to provide sufficient time to locate and obtain additional items at then-current market cost without interruption of its manufacturing operations.
-However, if market conditions result in a significant prolonged inflation of certain prices or if adequate quantities of raw materials cannot be obtained, the Company's manufacturing processes could be interrupted and the Company's financial condition or results of operations could be materially adversely affected.
+If market conditions result in a significant prolonged inflation of certain prices or if adequate quantities of raw materials cannot be obtained, the Company's manufacturing processes could be interrupted and the Company's financial condition or results of operations could be materially adversely affected.